matt-42/vpp/README.md

 loops will be optimized with SIMD vector instructions.

-Note that no technical challenge but some time constraints prevented us to implement N-dimentional image expressions.
+Note that no technical challenge but some time constraints prevented us to implement N-dimensional image expressions.

 The following explains the different types of valid expressions.

 ### Assignments

-In many cases, creating new images when evaluating an expresion is not needed and can affect the performances of an algorithm.
+In many cases, creating new images when evaluating an expression is not needed and can affect the performances of an algorithm.
 To avoid this extra image creation, assignments allows to store the result of an expression in an existing image as in the following.
 Given A, B and C